Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Miscellaneous Details

 \subsection{SQS maximally violating an $I_{3322}$-like inequality}

 Consider the Bell inequality from~\citep[Eq.
 (27)]{Goh2018}

 which can be seen, after relabeling, as keeping only the correlation part of the $I_{3322}$ inequality.
-The optimal quantum strategy presented in~\cite{Goh2018} is {\em not} PPI.
+The optimal QS presented in~\cite{Goh2018} is {\em not} PPI.
 However, we can turn it into an SQS by first applying $\sigma_z$, followed by $R_{\hat{x}}(\alpha)$ on Bob's Hilbert space.
 After this rotation, the strategy becomes

 which is easily verified to give a quantum value of $5$ for all $\alpha \in [0,2\pi]$.
 Notice that, by construction, despite its dependence on $\alpha$, the two-qubit state of \cref{Eq:I3322cStrategy} is always maximally entangled.